 Georgie wasn’t happy to go back in a cage, and had a hard time with one for a few months.
-I ended up not closing the cage anymore, since she spent her first year in one.
+I ended up not closing the cage anymore, because she spent her first year in one.
 She might have been about a year, when we got her.
 The nonprofit didn’t get any information about her hatch time, or even a name.
 PTSD came over her, and I wasn’t going to make her more miserable than she needed to be.

-I worked with her on everything to gain her trust; It was a hard battle for a long time.
-I kept the cage open, and sat next to her cage every day.
-She still loves when I sit as close to her as possible.
-She has abandonment anxiety, and it proves to be just as hard for her, as it is for someone who knows mental illnesses.
+She has now started to pluck out her feathers from under her wings and on her chest.
 Her screaming was unbearable for the first year.
 With her being in a room full of other birds, screaming was the only language she knew how to speak.
-Many tears shed from not being able to calm her down, and unfortunately, the bites were worse.
+Many tears shed from not being able to calm her down, and the bites were worse.
 Beaks are their most communicative thing they have.
 Different calls for different things, and it includes biting.
 It’s something I have come to get used to, and can’t take it personally, or the relationship will never be established.

-The relationship is very intimate.
+Our relationship is very intimate.
 You learn the language you put out, and you have to do it pretty fast.
 If you don’t have the right communication, you get bit.
 If they’re screaming, and you don’t know why, you get to hear the song of their people all day, every day; That is included with more biting.
 Like babies, they take a lot of work to understand what they need.

 The food cage also has many functions.
 To hang out on top with her bucket or perch, and eats inside, while still hanging out.
 She won’t eat unless I’m in the room with her, so I had to come up with a solution to remind her she needs to eat.
-I have it on a bathroom cart, so I don’t have to place it on things, like the kitchen table.
+I have it on a bathroom cart, so I don’t have to place it on things like the kitchen table.
 It’s one of my favorite things I can do to make my day easier with a demanding bird.
 If she isn’t in the same room, she’ll scream until I call back with a whistle, or to fly over to make sure I didn’t leave without telling her.
-The cage needs to come with, or she’ll panic with abandonment.
-Nap is a sad word; no naps for sensitive babies.
+The cage needs to come with or she’ll panic with abandonment.
+Nap is a sad word; no naps for Jenni.
 It takes a flock to raise a fid.

 She is amazing, and have never had such a connection with any other animal like this.
 If you have any questions, I’m here to answer them!